 You will have to protect your family since a scenario like this can affect you directly or indirectly.
 People will come for you and for your supplies or you will have to give them up in case martial law is declared.
 Once the money faucet will be closed, people will be unable to pay their utilities (which in some countries are owned by foreign companies), They will be unable to pay for medicine, and there will be no money for social welfare, etc. Not to mention that Greeks are used to make money from tourism and now, tourism is dying in Greece.
 In order to face what’s coming at them, they will need to know the basic things for survival and have elementary survival skills.
 It’s the same for everyone, regardless of your nationality.
 You need to know what to do, to survive and how to be self-sufficient.

 It’s never too late to get prepared!

 It’s not even late for the Greeks and I bet that some of them already started doing it when the first signs of this disaster appeared.
-Some of them were stockpiling on food and other resources long before this started, while others were moving their money to other banks, outside Greece.
-The same goes for all of us, it’s never too late to start prepping and if you have a feeling you might need to do it, then you should have started yesterday.
-Look at the world around you, look at what can pose a problem for you and your family and decide if you are prepared to face the future or if you need to start preparing for it.
+Some of them were stockpiling on food and other resources long before this started.
+Others were moving their money to other banks, outside Greece.
+The same goes for all of us, it’s never too late to start prepping.
+If you have a feeling you might need to do it, then you should have started yesterday.
+Look at the world around you, look at what can pose a problem for you and your family.
+Decide if you are prepared to face the future or if you need to start preparing for it.

 What Greeks are going through right now is unfortunate, but at the same time, it is something to pay close attention to and learn from the events which are about to unfold.